-The table below summarizes the impact of an increase in the various stock exchange indexes on the Group's consolidated statement of income and on other comprehensive income.
+The table below summarizes the impact of an increase in the various stock exchange indexes on the Group's consolidated statement of income .
 The following analysis is based on the assumption that the equity indexes would increase/decrease by 5% with all other variables held constant.